department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/content-placement-criteria/research-plan-r1.md

 ## Research Goals
 What are you trying to learn from this research?

-We want to understand if the content placement criteria helps OCTO-DE content authors feel confident in making quicker decisions of where to place content in the modernized VA.gov environment.
+- We want to understand if the content placement criteria helps OCTO-DE content authors feel confident in making quicker decisions of where to place content in the modernized VA.gov environment.
+- We want to find out if content authors' decisions about content placement map to our intentions with the criteria.

 ### Outcome